Ohio Schedule of Credits (Nonrefundable)

-* Ohio House of Representative
+* Ohio House of Representatives

 The amount of the credit is the lesser of the combined total cash contributions you made during the year or $50 ($100 for married filing joint returns).

-Displaced Worker Training Credit
+Displaced Worker Training Credit:

 Ohio law provides a $500 maximum credit per taxpayer for amounts you pay for qualified displaced worker training during the 12-month period after you lose your job.
 Qualified displaced worker training is job training or education that improves your ability to perform a new job after you have lost your previous job.
 Displaced worker training includes apprenticeships, internships and educational classes.

 It does not include amounts paid for computer purchases or upgrades, professional organizational fees, meals, mileage, transportation or outplacement firms that help you to develop skills used to find a job - for example, career planning, profile analysis, skills assessment, resume writing, marketing action plan, etc. - that are paid in one's endeavor to find a new job.
 These training classes are not to improve the skills that one would use in performing the functions or tasks associated with a new job.

 Please see Displace Worker Training Credit Worksheet on the Ohio Web site by clicking here.